 Now, let’s break out some of these marketing strategies:

-In the age of the internet and technology – door hangers, flyers and print ads STILL WORK.
+In the age of the internet and technology - pest control flyers, door hangers, and print ads STILL WORK.

 You can treat these as you would with 9-arounds.
 Simply, have your guys drop off the ads at the nearest 9 houses within every neighborhood they do work.

 You’re missing out if you’re not using social media to find new hires.